jiforcen/CarND-Behavioral-Cloning-P3/writeup_report.md

 Also all images were equlized before fed to the neural network

-Different images sets were used to train the model during the set-up proccess.
+Different images sets were used to train the model during the set-up process.
 First data acquired manually was used to train the model and data from udacity was used for validation.
 Later when data of track 2 was acquired, all data was split into train dataset and validation dataset because udacity data doesn´t contain data of track 2 so is not a good validation data for both tracks.

 Lot of driving test were made to check how well the car was driving around both tracks.
 There were a few spots where the vehicle fell off the track to improve the driving behavior in these cases data of these areas were collected.